shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

 ## Task 2 : Set up reference data

-In this task, we will set up the reference data for contractual instrument types in Microsoft Sustainability Manager.
-Contractual instrument types are different types of contractual agreements that a firm has with their providers and suppliers.
+You will configure reference data by adding contractual instrument types used for managing agreements with providers and suppliers.
+This ensures accurate and standardized data for sustainability reporting, aligning with organizational needs.

 1. In the left navigation pane, select **Data** > **Reference data** then choose Contractual instrument types and then select View.